-Whenever an OA EOC is activated, the Cal OES Regional Administrator activates the REOC and notifies Cal OES Headquarters.
+Whenever an OA EOC is activated, the Cal OES Regional Emergency Operation Center (REOC) Administrator activates the REOC and notifies Cal OES Headquarters.
 The REOC coordinates resource requests from the affected OA(s).
 If resources are not available within the affected region, the REOC forwards resource requests to the State Operations Center (SOC) for coordination.

-The SOC is activated when the REOC activates in order to:
+The SOC is activated when the REOC activates to: